CallumWalley/nzrse-containers/_episodes/13-mpi-dask.md

 ```
 {: .output}

 Exit from the session using Python's `exit()` command.

-This behaviour is as requested - remember that we asked Singularity to load our `daskenv` environment and launch Python.
-We can pass command line arguments as well:
+Container behaviour is as requested - remember that we asked Singularity to load our `daskenv` environment and launch Python.
+We can pass command line arguments to Python as well:
 ```
-$ singularity run dask-mpi.sif --version
+$ singularity run dask-mpi_latest.sif --version
 ```
 {: .bash}

 ```
 Python 3.7.7
 ```